dcyedwards/Oil-Data-Conversion-VBA-/README.md

 # Oil-Data-Conversion-VBA
                                                       SUMMARY
                                                       -------
-1. This repository contains an Excel workbook which demonstrates the conversion of (fictitious) oil production data from US dollars per      barrel a day (bbl/d) to kilo-tonnes of oil equivalent (ktoe).
+1. This repository contains an Excel workbook which demonstrates the conversion of oil production data from US dollars per barrel a day      (bbl/d) to kilo-tonnes of oil equivalent (ktoe).
 The process when done automatically runs in approximately 3 minutes as oppposed to three to four days when done manually as considerable checking and validation has to be done at each stage.

 2. It looks at the annual oil production of over 950 oil fields - or crude streams - and applies one of seven oil quality (API) factors or    assumptions.